 Keeping Mindfulness Fun

-Above all, mindfulness shouldn’t be a chore, one more thing that kids have to do.
+Above all, mindfulness shouldn’t be a chore.
 Keep it light, because the whole point of embracing mindfulness as a way of being and living is to be able to face anything that comes your way with calm, open lightheartedness.
 This doesn’t mean you or your kids have to like every situation, nor does it mean you should laugh in the face of serious problems.

 Last but absolutely not least, keeping mindfulness fun involves keeping it positive.
 Avoid using it as a punishment (if your child has broken a rule, don’t send them to their room to be mindful and calm down).
 While of course you can help them breathe deeply when they’re upset and focus their attention on something other than what’s upsetting them, be sure to use mindfulness in neutral and happy times, too.2 Point out good things in a moment, talk about gratitude, and help kids identify positive emotions.